rw-a/valentines-day/Customisation.md

 let fonts = ["Calibri", "Chasing Hearts", "Delique", "Heartales", "Hello Valentine", "La Rosse", "Love Letters", "Roschetta", "New Font"];
 ...
 ```

+6. Reload the website by going to the [webapp on pythonanywhere](https://www.pythonanywhere.com/user/statehigh/webapps/) and pressing the green reload button.

 ## Adding/Changing Ticket Templates
 1. Download [this Word document](https://github.com/rw-a/valentines-day/blob/master/Classic%20Template.docx), which was used to create the classic template.